Troubled Waters is a crowdsourcing game aimed at developing methods for alleviating wide-ranging severe water stress now and in the future.

-Anyone, anywhere with computer access may participate in this solutions-based modeling game utilizing new technologies that encourage positive behavioral and societal shifts, ones that result in employment and educational opportunities to emplace safe and vital changes throughout hydrological systems around the globe.
+Anyone, anywhere with computer access may participate in this solutions based modeling game utilizing new technologies combined with behavioral and societal shifts, resulting in employment and educational opportunities that will emplace vital changes to hydrological systems around the globe.

 Where will these actions be taken?

 Everywhere there are hydrological systems

 What are other key benefits?

 The benefits are ultimately inclusive, holistic and universal in nature, designed to benefit all of Gaia through popular and progressive methods.

 We expect to run the program for three years.
 Budget costs will vary from year to year.